Names, photos of Los Angeles undercover police posted online – KION546

 LAPD Chief Michel Moore offered his “deep apologies” to the undercover officers, who were not given advance notice of the disclosure, during a police commission meeting Tuesday.

-The technology watchdog group Stop LAPD Spying Coalition posted more than 9,300 officers’ information and photographs Friday in a searchable online database following a public records request by a citizen journalist, the Times reported.
-It was not immediately clear how many of those were undercover.
+The watchdog group Stop LAPD Spying Coalition posted more than 9,300 officers’ information and photographs last Friday in a searchable online database, the Times reported, following a public records request by a reporter for progressive news outlet Knock LA.

+The database includes information on each officer including name, ethnicity, rank, date of hire, badge number and division or bureau.
+It was not immediately clear how many of the officers listed were undercover.

 “You can use it to identify officers who are causing harm in your community” the group wrote.
 “Police have vast information about all of us at their fingertips, yet they move in secrecy.”

-The department’s release of the undercover officers’ names and photographs was inadvertent, the Times reported, even though the city attorney’s office determined the agency was legally required to turn them over under California’s public records law.
+The department’s release of the undercover officers’ names and photographs was inadvertent, the Times reported.
+While the city attorney’s office determined the agency was legally required to turn over the records under California law, exemptions are often made for safety or investigative reasons.

 “We will look to what steps or added steps can be taken to safeguard the personal identifiers of our membership,” Moore said Tuesday.